segmentio/functions-library/Readme.md

 ## Destinations

+- [Airtable](./destinations/airtable) - Capture user feedback and send through to your Airtable
 - [Follow Along](./destinations/follow-along) - Generates Fullstory links and sends to Slack
 - [Requestbin](./destinations/requestbin) - Sends events to RequestBin for introspection
 - [Slack](./destinations/slack) - Adds a Gravatar icon to events with an email and sends messages to Slack
-- [Airtable](./destinations/airtable) - Capture user feedback and send through to your Airtable
+- [Zendesk](./destinations/zendesk) - Create new Zendesk tickets triggered by events that you send